-People with Parkinson's in England who work have to pay for their prescriptions, and we know prescription charges are a barrier to people with Parkinson's taking their medication as prescribed.
+People with Parkinson's in England who are under 60 have to pay for their prescriptions.
+We know prescription charges are a barrier to people with Parkinson's taking their medication as prescribed.

 Unfair exemption list

-The Government's medical exemption list says who doesn't have to pay for their prescriptions.
-This includes groups like children, over 60s, pregnant women and people with some medical conditions - but not Parkinson's.
+The government's medical exemption list states who doesn't have to pay for their prescriptions.
+This includes groups like children, over 60s, pregnant women and people with some medical conditions.
+But not Parkinson's.

-The list was created almost 50 years ago, and is out of date.
+The list was created over 50 years ago, and is out of date.
 It is unacceptable that people with Parkinson's are not included.

 The government has done no assessment of the consequences of prescription charges on people with long-term conditions.
-Yet research we helped conduct (pdf, 220KB) showed that many people with Parkinson's don't take their medication due to cost.
+Yet, research we helped conduct (PDF, 230KB) earlier this year showed that many people with Parkinson's and other long-term conditions don't take their medication due to cost.

-We campaign on this issue as co-chairs of the Prescription Charges Coalition, an alliance of over 40 organisations concerned about the detrimental impact that prescription charges are having on working age people with long-term conditions.
+We campaign on this issue as Chairs of the Prescription Charges Coalition, an alliance of over 50 organisations concerned about the detrimental impact that prescription charges are having on working age people with long-term conditions.